NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

 * To define the massing goals, you'll build up a list starting at the ground floor and working your way up.
 The definition for the last floor in the list will be repeated until FAR runs out.
 * Define a single floor by filling out the form shown in the row next to "Add Floor".
 Height is the floor-to-floor height in feet, Use Category is the broad category and Use Group is a specific use group from the Zoning Resolution.
 "Add Floor" will add the defined floor to the list and you'll see it appear above.
 * Repeat until you have everything defined.
-* Once the massing goals are ready for the whole building, click "Set Massing Goals" and you should see a message in Rhino that they were received. ***(no massing is appearing at this point)***
+* Once the massing goals are ready for the whole building, click "Set Massing Goals" and you should see a message in Rhino that they were received.

 Now you're ready to generate a massing.
 You can either run the entire process at once or step through it gradually and make adjustments as needed.
 We'll go through step-by-step first then run it all at once so you can see the difference.